LiviaGitHub/Software-Testing-Life-Cycle/Test Management with Jira/guide.md

 issuetype = "Bug" AND status = "Resolved" AND resolved >= startOfMonth()

 ### **4. Use Dashboards and Gadgets**

-    - Create personalized dashboards to visualize metrics in real-time.
+Create personalized dashboards to visualize metrics in real-time.

 ### **Steps:**

-Go to the "Dashboards" tab and click Create Dashboard.
+1. Go to the "Dashboards" tab and click Create Dashboard.
-Add gadgets to display key metrics, such as:
+2. Add gadgets to display key metrics, such as:
-Issue Statistics: Displays the number of defects by severity or status.
+    - Issue Statistics: Displays the number of defects by severity or status.
-Pie Chart: Shows the distribution of defect types or test cases.
+    - Pie Chart: Shows the distribution of defect types or test cases.
-Two-Dimensional Filter Statistics: Combines status and priority or module and severity.
+    - Two-Dimensional Filter Statistics: Combines status and priority or module and severity.
-Created vs. Resolved Chart: Compares defects created and resolved over time.
+    - Created vs. Resolved Chart: Compares defects created and resolved over time.

-Example Gadget Configuration:
+* Example Gadget Configuration:
     Filter: "Open Defects."
     Chart: Pie chart showing defect distribution by severity.

 ### **5. Key Test Metrics in JIRA**

 Here are some test metrics you can track and how to retrieve them in JIRA:

-Metric	How to Retrieve in JIRA
+- Test Coverage
-Test Coverage	Use plugins like Zephyr/Xray to track executed test cases.
+    - Use plugins like Zephyr/Xray to track executed test cases.

+- Defects
-Defects by Module	Link defects to epics or components in the backlog.
+    - by Module	Link defects to epics or components in the backlog.

-Defect Resolution Rate	JQL Filter: status = "Resolved".
+- Defect Resolution Rate
+    - JQL Filter: status = "Resolved".

+- Reopened Defects
-Reopened Defects	JQL Filter: status = "Reopened".
+    - JQL Filter: status = "Reopened".

-Test Execution Rate	Zephyr/Xray: Execution metrics for test cases.
+- Test Execution Rate
+    - Zephyr/Xray: Execution metrics for test cases.

 ### **6. Integrate JIRA with Testing Tools**
 JIRA integrates with several tools to provide detailed test metrics: